 $\P5$ This last conclusion goes against our experience, as in practice, in the absence of forces, we observe that every moving body eventually stops.
 In order to save this new law, which is the law of inertia that Newton took later as his first law of motion, a new provision is required: save for friction, in the absence of forces a moving body will keep its velocity.
-It happens that polishing more the ball and the horizontal surface over which it rolls, the ball keeps moving more time, so the agreement between physicists is that without friction it would keep moving forever.
+It happens that polishing more the ball and the horizontal surface over which it rolls, the ball keeps moving forever.
 In any case, even before Newton and Einstein put their minds on the physics of falling bodies, there were already tensions between the laws of physics and first person experience.

 $\P_6$ · Physicalists take the law of inertia as a first example that the laws of physics are true, even when they contradict our experience.
 Therefore, they happily conclude that physics is a better source of certainty than first person experience.
 However, this is nonsense.
 Even in the case of the law of inertia, what we experience has to be explained, because it is still true that in practice a force is needed to keep the velocity of any moving body.
-If this were not explained by friction, then the law of inertia would have been falsified, in the sense of Popper, and consequently discarded.
+If this were not explained away by friction, then the law of inertia would have been falsified, in the sense of Popper, and consequently discarded.
+When a theory contradicts an observation, the theory is wrong.

 $\P7$ We must remember that physics is ultimately founded on observations, which are first person perceptions, and that on that foundation the building of physics is erected, each floor being the basis on which the next one is built.
 As the tower gets taller and taller, the foundation is further and further away from the top, but confusion will arise should we forget on what foundation does physics stand.
 Physicalism is wrong because physics is not a better source of certainty than first person experience.
 Physicalism confuses the building with its foundation.
+Physicalism confuses a hypothesis with the evidence.